Quicr/quicr-protocol-spec/moq-arch.md

 [[todo: re-evaluate these messages - do we need this in the protocol or out of band]]

 The ```PUBLISH_INTENT``` message indicates the names chosen by a Publisher for transmitting data within a session.
 This message is sent to the Origin Server whenever a given publisher intends to publish on a new name (which can be at the beginning of the session or during mid session).
-This message is authorized at the Server and thus requires a mechanism to setup the initial trust (via out of band) between the publisher and the origin server before sending the  ```PUBLISH_INTENT``` message.
+This message is authorized at the Server and thus requires a mechanism to setup the initial trust (via out of band) between the publisher and the origin server.

  A ```PUBLISH_INTENT``` message is represented as below: